 Section 2 is a new section that has been added to show the growth of COVID cases and deaths in Alabama.
-Section 3 presents the crash charts that are now updated bi-weekly.
+Section 3 presents the crash charts that are now updated monthly (more precisely, every four weeks).
 The results have been smoothed by averaging every two weeks rather than showing every week as a distinct point.
 Even though this is less detail, the overall shape of these curves conveys the trends better than to the weekly charts, many of which were extremely choppy and difficult to read.